-- Examine the existing thermochemical data for "obvious" hazards inherent in the process. - Conduct a thorough hazard identification exercise to identify foreseeable (and realistic) scenarios which may present an over pressurisation hazard. - Identify the consequences of foreseeable deviations and define the worst case over pressurisation scenario. - Specify and implement safety measures to protect the vessel(s) from all foreseeable scenarios which may present a risk of over pressurisation.
+- Examine the existing thermochemical data for "obvious" hazards inherent in the process. - > Conduct a thorough hazard identification exercise to identify foreseeable (and realistic) scenarios which may present an over pressurization hazard. - > Identify the consequences of foreseeable deviations and define the worst case over pressurization scenario. - > Specify and implement safety measures to protect the vessel(s) from all foreseeable scenarios which may present a risk of over pressurization.

-At the 10 - 1000 L scale, heat losses will be low - but not negligibleWhilst it is not the intention of this Guide to discuss techniques for- and the phi factor of plant equipment will be modest; normally in the range of 1.2 to 1.5.
+At the 10 - 1000 L scale, heat losses will be low - but not negligible - and the phi factor of plant equipment will be modest; normally in the range of 1.2 to 1.5.
 Should this scale of operation be treated with the same rigorous approach as production scale-up?
-This is aWhilst it is not the intention of this Guide to discuss techniques for hazard identification or safety management systems, it is necessary to introduce the general principles of hazard identification.
-Armed with thermochemical and thermal stability data on the process, it is question no doubt pondered by company safety committees across the globe.
+This is a question no doubt pondered by company safety committees across the globe.
 The simple answer is that the depth of study must reflect the apparent inherent hazard of the process.